 - Be OK with your child’s mistakes.
-“Let your child manage her own agenda and calendar,” says licensed therapist Jody Baumstein, LCSW.
-“It might be tempting to do it for her, but the only way she can learn is to try herself.
-It’s OK if she fails!
+“Let your child manage their own agenda and calendar,” says licensed therapist Jody Baumstein, LCSW.
+“It might be tempting to do it for them, but the only way they will learn is to try themself.
+It’s OK if they fail!
 Experiencing failure, and learning from it, is an important part of building resilience.”

-- Help your child learn from her mistakes.
+- Help your child learn from their mistakes.
 Baumstein says, “Once failure occurs, have a sit-down and talk it through together: ‘What happened?
 What can we learn from this experience?’”

 - Set firm limits and boundaries, and stick to them.
 It may not seem like it to your child, but children (even at this age) thrive with rules and limitations.
 The limits you set create a sense of predictability and comfort, and they can help reduce stress and anxiety.